rhit-neuro/Caravel_NPU_FPGA_2025/README.md

 All changes must be made on a separate branch and merged into `main` through a Pull Request.

 Before merging into `main`, the Pull Request must be approved by at least one other team member.
-This is to prevent accidental breaking changes from entering the main branch.
+This is to prevent changes from breaking the main branch.

 # Vivado Git Workflow